shaunlebron/blinky/README.md

 - includes the Quake demo as a free testing sandbox
 - uses the cross-platform [TyrQuake engine]

-For example, the common projection below on the left is poorly suited for wide-angle video.
-But using the [Panini] projection on the right allows us to see wider angles with less distortion than a standard circular fisheye (e.g.
+For example, all current games use the standard projection below on the left, which is poorly suited for wide-angle video.
+But using the [Panini] projection on the right allows us to see wider angles with little distortion.
+It even has less distortion than a standard circular fisheye (e.g.  GoPro).
-GoPro).

 ![old-and-new](readme-img/old-and-new.jpg)

-This construction happens in two customizable phases.
-In the example below, the environment is captured by a __Cube__ globe, and then projected with a __Quincuncial__ lens:
+The image construction happens in two customizable phases.
+In the example below, the environment is captured by a __Cube__ globe, and then projected with a __Quincuncial__ lens.
+Each is defined by a Lua script that you can play with.

 ![map](readme-img/map.gif)